lightfeed/extractor/README.md

 ## Existing problems to LLM extractor
 - Extrating URLs can cause errors, e.g. LLM not good at extracting very long URL strings and relative links
-- Output does not comply to JSON schema, any invalid field will make the output JSON bad, one invalid item will make the entire list response bad.
+- LLMs fail to respond when output does not comply with input JSON schema or is not a valid JSON: e.g. any invalid field can make entire JSON response fail, one invalid item can make the entire list response bad.

 ## We are fixing these problems
 - Robustly extract link URLs, including extremely long links, relative links and fixing invalid links with escaped characters due to markdown.